 We often need to determine the sum and average of some numbers in Excel.
 There are many ways to calculate these.
 In this article, we will learn some handy approaches to calculate sum and average with the formula in Excel.
 Let’s see the approaches below.

-3 Handy Approaches to Calculate Sum & Average with Formula in Excel
+How to Calculate Sum & Average with Excel Formula: 3 Handy Approaches

 This tutorial will guide you with 3 handy approaches to calculate sum and average using the built-in Excel formula.
-For this, we will use the dataset (B4:F11) below that contains the Names of some students and their marks in Math, Physics and Chemistry.
-First, we will calculate the Total marks in all the subjects for each student in the range F5:F10 and then we will calculate the Average of the Total marks in cell F11.
-So, without further delay, let’s get started.
+For this, we will use the dataset of range B4:F11 that contains the names of some students and their marks in Math, Physics, and Chemistry.
+First, we will calculate the total marks in all the subjects for each student in the range F5:F10 and then we will calculate the average of the total marks in cell F11.

 1. Insert SUM & AVERAGE Formulas with AutoSum Tool in Excel

-In the first approach, we will use the AutoSum tool in Excel for inserting the formula to calculate the sum and average.
-We can use the AutoSum tool for doing the excel calculations quickly.
+In the first approach, we will use the AutoSum tool.
+The AutoSum tool performs calculations quickly.
 This tool automatically selects the range to evaluate.
 However, we can also select the range manually.
-The steps to use this tool for inserting the SUM function and the Average function are below.
+The steps to use this tool for inserting the SUM and AVERAGE functions are below.

 Steps:

-- Fourthly, to calculate the Total marks select Sum from the drop-down menu.
+• To calculate the Total marks, select Sum from the drop-down menu.

 =SUM(C5:E5)

-- After that, drag the fill handle to autofill the rest of the cells (F6:F10).
+• After that, drag the Fill Handle to autofill the rest of the cells in the range F6:F10.

 =AVERAGE(F5:F10)